open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Configuration

-A Grunt Infantry Squad consists of 3 Grunt Infantry Minors and may include 1 Grunt Infantry Major.
+A Grunt Infantry Squad consists of 3-5 Grunt Infantry Minors and 1 may be replaced by a Grunt Infantry Major.

 #### Equipment